-Saving and Investing

-Establish an emergency fund.
+SAVING AND INVESTING Establish an emergency fund.
 Financial experts suggest you should keep at least three to six months of living expenses in reserve.
-Add any additional monthly expenses for caregiving, travel to/from appointments, equipment, therapies, etc.

-Additional notes:

-• Caring for Aging Parents

-Consider housing and care options: in-home care, assisted living, nursing home or residing with a family member.
+Add any additional monthly expenses for caregiving, travel to/from appointments, equipment, therapies, etc. CARING FOR AGING PARENTS Consider housing and care options: in-home care, assisted living, nursing home or residing with a family member.
 Consider making your disabled parent a dependent if they come to live with you.
-Contact your local HSWL Regional Practice and your nearest Legal office for further guidance.
-In addition, Eldercare Services via the Office of Work-Life Programs, has more information available at this website: https://www.dcms.uscg.mil/Our-Organization/Assistant-Commandant-for-Human-Resources-CG-1/Health-Safety-and-Work-Life-CG-11/Office-of-Work-Life-CG-111/Eldercare-Services .
-Please note, this process can take up to two years to complete.
+You will need to complete the following: DD137-3, verification of dependent's income, proof of support, copy of NAVPERS 1070/602 and DD1172-2.
+This process can take up to two years.
+Speak with your legal office for more information on the process.
 Parents who are dependents can enroll in TRICARE Plus, where available, for a monthly fee.
 Additional notes:

-CFS/PFM Printed Name Member Printed Name
+CFS/PFM Printed Name Counselee Printed Name

 Signature Date Signature Date

+o.g.rata.o 2 4.10 o.g.natao 2 0.00